.

 Ibuprophen

-Variable benefit experienced to Fibromyalgia drugs:
+Variable benefits experienced to Fibromyalgia drugs:

 Amitriptyline Rx